-The potential impact of perceptual load theory hinges upon how perceptual load is operationally defined.
-Although is it known that perceptual load determines attentional selectivity (see Lavie, Hirst, De Fockert, & Viding, 2004, but see also Benoni & Tsal, 2010; Tsal & Benoni, 2010, for a differing viewpoint), its usefulness as a manipulation is only as precise as its definition.
+The potential impact of perceptual load theory hinges on how perceptual load is operationally defined.
+Although is it known that perceptual load determines attentional selectivity (see Lavie et al., 2004; but see also Benoni & Tsal, 2010; Tsal & Benoni, 2010, for a differing viewpoint), its usefulness as a manipulation is only as precise as its definition.
 Perceptual load need not be arbitrarily defined.
-The finding that perceptual load may be determined by search efficiency, for the first time quantifies an otherwise nebulous construct.
-Furthermore, by demonstrating that perceptual load can be reduced to well-characterized factors that influence visual search, perceptual load can be explored with a renewed perspective.
+The finding that perceptual load may be determined by search efficiency for the first time quantifies an otherwise nebulous construct.
+Furthermore, by demonstrating that perceptual load can be reduced to wellcharacterized factors that influence visual search, perceptual load can be explored with a renewed perspective.